amiika/yield/synopsis.md

 ### Evolving shadow states with `yield`

 Yield provides a disciplined way to modify a state variable through the `yield` combinator.
-This operator acts as a generator: it applies a program to update a state variable, and then pushes the **new** value to the stack.
+This operator acts as a generator: it applies a program to a variable, and then pushes the **new** value to the stack.

-### Yield a value
+### Yield the stack

 ```
 1 2 (1 +) yield
 ```

-A generators can be defined as functions, using the syntax `(STATE PROGRAM yield) name =>`.
+A generators can be also defined as functions, using the syntax `(STATE PROGRAM yield) name =>`.
 The `STATE` can be a reference to an existing variable or an inline anonymous value.
 Functions really just generators that takes data as input, and => is just a shorthand for iterate-combinator.

 ### Generator with an Existing State Variable
 You can create a state variable first using `=` and then define a generator that operates on it.
 This is clear and explicit.